plotly/documentation/Contributing.md

 git commit -m 'message about your changes' git push origin your_feature_branch
 ```
 Visit the [documentation repo](https://github.com/plotly/documentation) and open a pull request against the `source-design-merge` branch.
-You can then tag **@cldougl** and **@bcdunbar** for a review.

 After your PR has been reviewed and approved, you can merge it into the `source-design-merge` branch!
 Your changes haven't been deployed yet so they won't be online.
-That said, be sure to check them after they have been deployed by either **@cldougl** or **@bcdunbar**.
+That said, be sure to check them after they have been deployed.

 ## Search